F1: Leclerc takes Singapore GP pole as Verstappen aborts lap - WHIZ News

-SINGAPORE (AP) — Max Verstappen looked on course for pole position at the Singapore Grand Prix on Saturday when his Red Bull team aborted his lap with just seconds left in qualifying and Ferrari’s Charles Leclerc took pole instead.
+SINGAPORE (AP) — Max Verstappen looked on course for pole position at the Singapore Grand Prix on Saturday when his Red Bull team aborted his lap with just seconds left in qualifying because of a fuel issue and Ferrari’s Charles Leclerc took pole instead.

+“They told me to box and then I realized what was going to happen.
+We ran out of fuel,” Verstappen told broadcaster Sky.
+“It is incredibly frustrating and it shouldn’t happen … At least you (should) track that throughout the session to know you aren’t going to make it.
+We should’ve seen that way earlier.”

-He was well clear of Leclerc at the time splits but it could have been a good call from Red Bull if it turns out he was about to go under fuel limit regulations, one possible explanation for the decision.
-Drivers can be disqualified if they don’t have enough fuel left in the tank.
+He was well clear of Leclerc at the time splits but Red Bull called him in as he was about to go under fuel limit regulations.
+Drivers can be disqualified if they don’t have enough fuel left in the tank, which would have meant starting from last place.

 Leclerc clinched a season-leading ninth pole and finished .022 ahead of Verstappen’s teammate Sergio Perez and .054 clear of Mercedes driver Lewis Hamilton.